Pepperoni 'Calzone Like' Stuffed Muffins

-Categories: Comfort Food, Lunch, Snacks, Pork, Dairy, Cheese, Vegetables, Appetizers, Italian, North American, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Kid Pleaser, One-Bowl Does it!, Quick Meals, Small Batch Cooking, Fall/Autumn, Game/Sports Day, Potluck, Winter, Weeknight Meals, Oven Bake, Refrigerated Dough, Muffins more
+Categories: Comfort Food, Lunch, Snacks, Pork, Dairy, Cheese, Vegetables, Appetizers, Italian, North American, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Kid Pleaser, One-Pot Meal, Quick Meals, Small Batch Cooking, Fall/Autumn, Game/Sports Day, Potluck, Winter, Weeknight Meals, Oven Bake, Refrigerated Dough, Muffins more

 "This is an old Pillsbury recipe; but, it is really delicious.
 They make a perfect game/party night snack, lunch; or, light dinner.
 And, everything is bought right at the grocery store; and, ready to use.
 I like to serve these with a salad for a light dinner.
 And, they are definitely enjoyed by kids and adults."

 - Serving Size: 1 (426.6 g)

 - Calories 741.2